kerrycobb/recipes/pesto.md

 - 5% salt relative to basil

 ## Preparation
 1. Put all ingredients in blender or food processor and blend until smooth.
+2. Portion into 150 gram portions.